Skip to content

 You feel fine.
 You always feel fine, right up until the Tuesday you don’t — the morning you wake flat, foggy, three coffees deep by ten and still running on fumes.
 The crash didn’t arrive that morning.
 It had been building for nine days, and your body had been saying so the whole time, in a language you never learned to read.

 The short version: Continuous biometry means wearing a sensor — a ring, band, or glucose patch — that streams your physiology in near real time instead of capturing one snapshot a year at the doctor’s.
 The most useful signals are heart rate variability (HRV, a stress-and-recovery gauge), resting heart rate, sleep stages, and blood glucose.
-Published research shows these often shift before you consciously notice fatigue, a coming infection, or a metabolic problem, which is why daily data beats an annual cuff reading and a hunch.
+Published research does show that some of these shift before you consciously feel ill: in a Stanford cohort of nearly 5,300 people, smartwatch resting-heart-rate data flagged 63% of COVID-19 cases at or before symptom onset (Mishra et al., Nature Biomedical Engineering, 2020).
+Two honest caveats belong right here, before anything else.
+First, these are observational findings about group-level signals — no trial has shown that daily self-tracking produces better health outcomes than routine clinical care, so “daily data beats an annual cuff reading” is a reasonable hypothesis, not a demonstrated fact.
+Second, consumer wearables are wellness devices, not diagnostic ones; under the FDA’s general-wellness policy they are explicitly not evaluated as medical devices, and they cannot detect, rule out, or diagnose disease.
 The point isn’t to obsess over a score.
 It’s to swap guesswork for a trend line you can actually act on — and, if you pick the right device, to keep that intimate data on your side rather than a vendor’s.
+Some readers pair this with a targeted routine like the sleep-support protocol here to rebuild consistent deep sleep.

 What is continuous biometry, and why does an annual checkup miss so much?